Mile 120: Joliet, Illinois

 Joliet: City of Stone (and bridges)

 Of course, there are the bridges, and almost all of them can be walked, which I did.
-There are seven in Joliet (counting the twin I-80 bridges as one), including the Brandon Road bridge.
-But if the city has any defining symbolism – besides the old Route 66 signs and the ever-present Blues Brothers – it’s the downtown draw bridges.
+There are seven in Joliet (counting the twin I-80 bridges as one), including the Brandon Road bridge, but if the city has any defining symbolism – besides the old Route 66 signs and the ever-present Blues Brothers – it’s the five bridges that are downtown.
 They are certainly picturesque with their art deco appearance.
-All five of them were built between 1934-35, and rehabbed in the mid-80s.
-All five were designed by the Scherzer Rolling Lift Bridge Co. of Chicago.
-And aside from a small drawbridge over the Brandon Road lock, all five represent the only draw bridges on the Des Plaines River.
+All five were designed by the Scherzer Rolling Lift Bridge Co. of Chicago, built between 1934-35, and rehabbed in the mid-80s.
+And aside from a small drawbridge over the Brandon Road lock, all five represent the only drawbridges on the Des Plaines River.

 A lot of this bridge information I know because I looked it up at historicbridges.org and used their handy Bridge Browser.
 It’s a remarkable fan site catering to bridge enthusiasts, a group that must be large enough to explain why the six-lane cantilevered bridge on I-80 earned mention in Wikipedia’s otherwise scant coverage of the river.
 Finding this site made me feel better about my own OCD.